ericrogler/Green-Book/Z019_Money_Budget_Management.md

 *Notice: Much of this section comes from personal observations.*

 How much wealth a school has, or the students and parents attending a school has, affects their behaviors as well.
 The probability for a better education at a high-wealth school is higher than a low-wealth school.
 It does not necessarily mean a good education at a low-wealth school is impossible to earn or an excellent education is guaranteed at a high-wealth school.
+It could still mean, however, a degree and education received at a low-wealth school does not compare to a high-wealth school.
+- Put another way: a student could be a big fish in a little pond with, or without, even knowing about it.

 Despite this optimism, socioeconomic status (SES) of a child and their parents is statistically significant as a prediction of mobility and success in said child's future (CEW Georgetown, 2019).
 - For a visual representation, consider looking at the [Opportunity Atlas from Opportunity Insights](https://www.opportunityatlas.org/) (Opportunity Insights, 2024).